ansys/pyansys-dev-guide/doc/source/coding_style/flake8.rst

 - ``max-line-length``
     This denotes the maximum line length for any one line of code.
-    The `PEP8`_ standard advises a line length of 79.
-Since this is a bit limiting in some cases, a maximum line length of 100 is suggested.
+    The `PEP8`_ standard advises a maximum line length of 79.
+Because this is a bit limiting in some cases, the maximum line length recommended for a PyAnsys libary is 100.

 - ``statistics``
     This enables the number of occurrences of each error or warning code